Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Detailed Overview of Erasure Methods

-\paragraph{Mass Concept Erasure (\mace) \cite{lu2024mace}} is a scalable, multi-stage approach designed for large-scale concept erasure without significant model degradation.
-It trains LoRA adapters \cite{hu2022lowrank} for each target concept to suppress activations in the attention maps corresponding to the target phrase, using pre-generated segmentation maps to localize the target.
+\paragraph{Mass Concept Erasure (\mace) \citep{lu2024mace}} is a scalable, multi-stage approach designed for large-scale concept erasure without significant model degradation.
+It trains LoRA adapters \citep{hu2022lowrank} for each target concept to suppress activations in the attention maps corresponding to the target phrase, using pre-generated segmentation maps to localize the target.
 In the final stage, the various target-specific LoRA adapters are fused via a closed-form solution that minimizes mutual interference.
 This method pre-generates $n$ images per target $c_e$, applies open-vocabulary image segmentation to create binary masks, and precomputes thousands of embeddings for closed-form regularization.
 The three key stages are: \begin{enumerate} \item[\textbf{1.}] \textbf{Isolation:} Closed-form elimination of residual target information from surrounding tokens. \item[\textbf{2.}] \textbf{Localized Erasure:} LoRA-based fine-tuning using segmentation masks to minimize activations in target regions. \item[\textbf{3.}] \textbf{Fusion:} Closed-form merging of single-target adapters with heavy regularization from precomputed caches. \end{enumerate} \mace's modular framework and strong regularization (leveraging thousands of MS COCO prompts) enable it to scale to $100$ targets, outperforming prior methods in large-scale unlearning.
-We applied the official \mace implementation\footnote{\href{https://github.com/Shilin-LU/MACE}{\texttt{github.com/Shilin-LU/MACE}}} with their recommended default configurations for the two scenarios, including their pre-generated caches.